supercoincoin42/the-atom-duck/README.md

 Thanks to this package you can have a small talk with The Atom Duck!

 The duck will always be there to encourage you during your work.

-Just call him, he's cool!
+Just call him with `ctrl + alt + o`, he's cool!